Second inauguration of Donald Trump: Oaths of office

 JD Vance takes the vice presidential oath of office, administered by Supreme Court Associate Justice Brett Kavanaugh.

 Donald Trump takes the presidential oath of office, administered by Chief Justice John Roberts.

 Supreme Court Associate Justice Brett Kavanaugh administered the vice presidential oath of office to JD Vance.
-It was the first time since 1969 that Hail, Columbia wasn't played for the new vice president immediately upon taking the oath.
+It was the first time since 1969 that "Hail, Columbia" was not played for the new vice president immediately upon taking the oath.
 Chief Justice John Roberts administered the presidential oath of office to Donald Trump.
 Trump's wife, Melania, held two Bibles for Trump to place his left hand on while reciting the oath, in accordance with custom, but he did not do so.
 This is merely a tradition; incoming presidents are not required to place their hand on the Bibles.